Are you doing enough to get your blog to stand out from the crowd?

 Links are a touchy subject on guest posts.
 You should link to other external sites or sources of stats you include in your post.
 A general rule of thumb is that you shouldn’t promote your own site within the post unless the guidelines say it is ok to do so.
 Self-promotional links are normally reserved for the author’s bio.

-Having a good headline is crucial to grabbing readers interest – so try to fit them to the target blog.
+Having a good headline is crucial to grabbing reader interest – so try to fit them to the target blog.
 You can offer the site owner or editor a couple of alternatives headlines for them to choose from.

-Step 5.
-Promoting Your Post
+5. Promoting Your Post

 Congratulations.
 You’ve got your guest post submitted and posted.
 Your next task is to do as much as you can to make sure your post gets lots of traffic and engagement.
 You want to show the blog owner or editor that their decision to publish your guest post was a good decision.